fusepoolP3/p3-transformer-configs/trentino-events/README.md

-Fusepool P3 XSLT Transformer Configuration
+Events Transformer Configuration
 ==========================================

 The XSLT transformer takes as input xml data and the url of a xslt template and transforms the data in RDF according to the rulse specified in the XSLT file events-vt.xsl.
 The input data is available online from the link

     http://www.visittrentino.it/media/eventi/eventi.xml

 The data are about the events in the Province of Trento.
-The vocabulary used in the mapping are
+The vocabularies used in the mapping are

     rdf <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     rdfs <http://www.w3.org/2000/01/rdf-schema#>